 Explorer Patcher aligns Open/Save dialog behavior across applications, reducing confusion when switching between software tools.

-This reduces pointer travel and improves accuracy.
+This decreases pointer travel and increases precision.

 For time-sensitive workflows, Explorer Patcher allows: